Current PhD Candidates & Students

 - Lived and performed research in Chiang Mai, Thailand in Summer 2023 in partnership with Chiang Mai University and California State University, Fullerton.

-My research interests lie in refugee health and climate change-induced displacement, particularly in the relationship between the built environment in refugee camps and quality of life.
-I am currently working on a research project focusing on the cultural concepts of distress within recently resettled Afghan refugees in California.
+Moones research interests lie in refugee health and climate change-induced displacement, particularly in the relationship between the built environment in refugee camps and quality of life.
+She is currently working on a research project examining the cultural concepts of distress among recently resettled Afghan refugees in California.

-My current research focuses on understanding how maternal substance exposure during pregnancy alters children’s brain and endocrine development.
-I am a physician by training from Bangladesh.
-My interest in public health research ignited during my work in the International Center for Diarrhoeal Diseases Research, Bangladesh, where I explored several public health issues like childhood stunting, malnutrition, and antimicrobial resistance.
+Minhazul’s current research focuses on understanding how maternal substance exposure during pregnancy alters children’s brain and endocrine development.
+He is a physician by training from Bangladesh.
+Minhazul’s interest in public health research was ignited during their work in the International Center for Diarrhoeal Diseases Research, Bangladesh, where he explored several public health issues like childhood stunting, malnutrition, and antimicrobial resistance.

-My research interest lies in the social determinants of health, primarily as they relate to sexual and reproductive health within the Asian American community.
-Specifically, I am interested in understanding how socio-cultural perspectives and expectations impact the sexual/reproductive health and help-seeking behaviors of South Asian Americans, focusing on underserved populations such as gender and sexual minorities.
-My work seeks to destigmatize the topic of sexual/reproductive health within the Asian community as well as improve access to care and information.
-I also have the goal of contributing to research and policies that address the reproductive health disparities within the United States.
+Rawal’s research interest lies in the social determinants of health, primarily as they relate to sexual and reproductive health within the Asian American community.
+Specifically, she is interested in understanding how socio-cultural perspectives and expectations impact the sexual/reproductive health and help-seeking behaviors of South Asian Americans, focusing on underserved populations such as gender and sexual minorities.
+Her work seeks to destigmatize the topic of sexual/reproductive health within the Asian community as well as improve access to care and information.
+Rawal also has the goal of contributing to research and policies that address the reproductive health disparities within the United States.

 - Climate Justice Initiative Fellowship